LAGEOS: Function and operation

-The spacecraft are aluminum-covered brass spheres with diameters of 60 cm and masses of 400 and 411 kg, covered with 426 cube-corner retroreflectors, giving them the appearance of giant golf balls.
+The spacecraft are aluminum-covered brass spheres with diameters of 60 cm and masses of 400 and 411 kg, covered with 426 cube-corner retroreflectors, giving them the appearance of disco balls.
 Of these retroreflectors, 422 are made from fused silica glass while the remaining 4 are made from germanium to obtain measurements in the infrared for experimental studies of reflectivity and satellite orientation.
 They have no on-board sensors or electronics, and are not attitude-controlled.

 They orbit at an altitude of 5900 km, well above low Earth orbit and well below geostationary orbit, at orbital inclinations of 109.8 and 52.6 degrees.

 Measurements are made by transmitting pulsed laser beams from Earth ground stations to the satellites.
 The laser beams then return to Earth after hitting the reflecting surfaces; the travel times are precisely measured, permitting ground stations in different parts of the Earth to measure their separations to better than one inch in thousands of miles.

 The LAGEOS satellites make it possible to determine positions of points on the Earth with extremely high accuracy due to the stability of their orbits.

 The high mass-to-area ratio and the precise, stable (attitude-independent) geometry of the LAGEOS spacecraft, together with their extremely regular orbits, make these satellites the most precise position references available.